telerik/kendo-ui-core/docs/web/spreadsheet/overview.md

 # Kendo UI Spreadsheet

-The Kendo UI Spreadsheet widget allows editing and visualisation of tabular data with variety of cell formatting options, styles and themes.
+The Kendo UI Spreadsheet widget allows editing and visualisation of tabular data with a variety of cell formatting options, styles and themes.
 Out of the box, the Spreadsheet supports:

  * Multiple sheets
  * Excel like selection and active cell